stnsha/assessment/README.txt

 *Only brand and model table are given in assessment.sql

 Additional Marks:
-1) Add Pagination on List Page and Form page have common validation for each fields.
+1) Add Pagination on List Page
+2) Form page should have common validation for each fields.
+3) Please consider to sanitize the data.
-2) Send before due date is preferable.
+4) Send before due date is preferable.